Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Finite external field

-Finally, to further examine the behaviour of the molecules interacting with dc fields in different directions, we show the energy spectrum and dipole projections as a function of $\theta$ in figure~\ref{sec:E;sub:linear;fig:theta}.
-We choose a fixed magnitude $\mathcal{E}$ and distance $r=r_B$ between molecules.
+Finally, to further examine the behavior of the molecules interacting with dc fields in different directions, we show the potential-energy curves and dipole projections as a function of $\theta$ in Fig.~\ref{sec:E;sub:linear;fig:theta}, going beyond what has been shown in the past~\cite{lepers_long-range_2013}.
+We choose a distance $r=r_B$ between molecules.
 The figure connects the field in the $\bm{e}_Z$ direction ($\theta=0^\circ$) to the field in the $\bm{e}_X$ direction ($\theta=90^\circ$).
-The energy spectrum shows how the presence of components of $\bm{\mathcal{E}}$ orthogonal to $\bm{e}_Z$ breaks the degeneracy of states with equal $\abs{m}$.
+The potential-energy curves show how the presence of components of $\bm{\mathcal{E}}$ orthogonal to $\bm{e}_Z$ breaks the degeneracy of states with equal $\abs{m}$.
 Indeed, the two green lines at $\theta=0$ smoothly separate into four lines as $\theta$ increases.
-In addition, the spectrum shows how the eigenstates are connected between the two limits, which is the reason for the particular colour scheme used in figure~\ref{sec:E;sub:linear;fig:r}.
-Moreover, the figure shows clearly that the direction of the dc field also affects the energies of the level themselves.
+In addition, the potential-energy curves show how the eigenstates are connected between the two limits, which is the reason for the particular color scheme used in Fig.~\ref{sec:E;sub:linear;fig:r}.
+Moreover, the figure shows clearly that the direction of the dc field also affects the energies of the levels themselves.
 Indeed, even the ground state energy depends on $\theta$.